 Some flowers like Orchids, like it hot which is obviously perfect if you’re getting married in the Caribbean or a warm location.
 But on the other side of the coin, there are some blooms that hate the heat and thrive in the cold weather.
 Those are the flowers you should avoid using.
 Talk to your florist about the best options so that your gorgeous and expensive blooms don’t wither before you even get to the first dance.

 I was one of those brides that had tall, dramatic arrangements on my reception tables.
-If you want to go that route just make sure that the vase is very sturdy, heavy and full of water to hold it down.
+If you want to go that route just make sure that the vase is very sturdy, heavy, and full of water to hold it down.
 I even added some rocks which doubled as decorations and added weight to the vase.
+You can also mix & match tall and short centerpieces like the gorgeous arrangements featured in this real wedding.

 You can go tall but avoid arrangements so tall and elaborate that they’ll block the amazing view nature provided.
 After all, if you’re tying the knot by the ocean, you should try to enjoy the view as much as possible.